Boone Narr

-Boone Narr (born January 30, 1948) is an internationally known and respected animal stunt coordinator and one of the most celebrated Hollywood animal trainers.
-He is founder of the Boone's Animals for Hollywood animal training facility located in Castaic, California.
-Boone Narr is a Vietnam veteran and got into the entertainment industry in 1971.
+Boone Narr (born January 30, 1948) is an animal stunt coordinator and trainer.
+He founded Boone's Animals for Hollywood animal training facility located in Castaic, California in 1998.
+It operated until 2023.
+Narr is a Vietnam veteran and got into the entertainment industry in 1971.

 Training

-Boone Narr has been credited as an animal trainer, wrangler and supplier for a number of films and television programmes.
+Boone Narr, a native of Seattle, has been credited as an animal trainer, wrangler and supplier for a number of films and television programmes.

 Animals trained at Boone's Animals for Hollywood have also been featured in many other television series, including CSI: Crime Scene Investigation, Ugly Betty and Criminal Minds.

 Boone's Animals for Hollywood has also trained and supplied animals for a number of television commercials, including such brands as Budweiser, Disneyland, Walmart, John Deere, McDonald's, Cisco Systems, FedEx, Hewlett-Packard and American Express, among others.

 It was reported in the Los Angeles Times that on the set of Narr's first film Any Which Way You Can, Clint Eastwood's sidekick orangutan "Clyde" (originally named "Buddha") was "trained with a can of mace and a pipe wrapped in newspaper."
 The article actually drew from a book by Dale Peterson and Jane Goodall, who claimed that information from three observers suggested that the orangutan was frequently beaten, and that, some time toward the completion of the film, Buddha was punished for having stolen doughnuts from the set.
 They state that he was beaten for 20 minutes with a three-and-a-half foot ax handle, and that, after his death some months later, an autopsy suggested evidence of a cerebral hemorrhage.
 Makeup effects artist William Munns has cast doubt on these claims, saying that Narr was "truly one of the best and kindest trainers I knew."